schauder/schauder.github.io/_posts/2019/2019-05-30-know-your-price.md

 **How much should I charge for a speaking gig?**

+Quick warning: you won't find a Dollar or Euro amount in this article.

 My situation is as so often the bright side of the problem.
 There are many in a less comfortable situation.